-To facilitate participation in this assessment, the assessment will remain live and open to additional interview data up to the formal submission of the Local Plan.
-In addition, the reasons for families refusing questionnaires will also be established through dialogue with WSCC.
+To facilitate further participation in this assessment, the assessment remained live and open to additional interview data up to the completion of the submission Local Plan.

 Stage Three - Second Traveller Questionnaires

 Analysis of the initial questionnaire suggested that more work was required in order to establish whether 'demand' identified in the initial survey represented a 'need' which should be met through site allocations in the Local Plan.